All gemstones can be classified as either:

-Symmetry: correspondence, similarity in or between the opposing sides of an object, considered as halves on either side of a central line, in form and dimensions.
+Symmetry: correspondence, the similarity in or between the opposing sides of an object, considered as halves on either side of a central line, in form and dimensions.

-Axis of Symmetry: an imaginary line passing through a crystal that will permit a characteristic representation of a crystal 2, 3, 4 or 6 times during each 360 degree rotation.
+Axis of Symmetry: an imaginary line passing through a crystal that will permit a characteristic representation of a crystal 2, 3, 4 or 6 times during each 360-degree rotation.

-Plane of Symmetry: this is a plane through a crystal which divides the crystal into two mirror-image halves.
+The plane of Symmetry: this is a plane through a crystal which divides the crystal into two mirror-image halves.

 Center of Symmetry: a crystal possesses a center of symmetry when identical faces and edges occur on exactly opposite sides of a central point.

 All crystals can be classified into seven crystal systems:

 These seven crystal systems are classified in terms of: